Kendrick Bourne: 2022 season

 Bourne entered the 2022 season third on the Patriots depth chart.

-On December 5, he garnered attention for criticizing team decisions and play-calling after a loss to the Buffalo Bills.
-He finished the season fourth on the team with 35 receptions for 434 yards and a touchdown.
+On December 5, Bourne garnered attention for criticizing team decisions and play-calling after a Week 13 24–10 loss to the Bills on Thursday Night Football.
+Three weeks later against the Cincinnati Bengals, he had six receptions for 100 yards and his only touchdown of the season to go along with a 29-yard carry in the 22–18 loss.

+Bourne finished the 2022 season with 35 receptions for 434 yards and a touchdown to go along with six carries for 39 yards in 16 games and two starts.